This post may contain affiliate links.

 According to the Egypt Independent, this event takes place on the 22nd February and 22nd of September, double check this for yourself, but if you’re heading to Egypt around those dates, be sure to be there for this.

 We tried to book our trip to Abu Simbel direct at the Abu Simbel public bus station.
-We had plenty of time in Aswan and my husband was willing to trek out there ( it’s a long walk or taxi ride) but in the end we failed.
+We had plenty of time in Aswan and my husband was willing to trek out there (it’s a long walk or taxi ride) but in the end we failed.
 It was just too confusing and disorganised and nobody seemed to want to sell us tickets.
-In the end, we took the easy option and asked out hotel owner ( for a fee) to arrange tickets for us.
+In the end, we took the easy option and asked our hotel owner (for a fee) to arrange tickets for us.
 He did and our trip was fine.
+I’d advise you to book a trip from Aswan to Abu Simbel in advance, online.
+There are links in this post.

 We use the company below when booking tours anywhere in the world, they have a lowest price or money back guarantee and the reassurance of a big company supporting your booking.